 The Crime Laboratory section is staffed by criminalists specializing in latent print examination, computer forensics and crime scene investigation.
 Additional disciplines may be added in the future depending on funding opportunities and demand for services.

-Since 2008, Santa Cruz County has owned and maintained a local database of searchable fingerprints and palm prints known as AFIS (Automated Fingerprint Identification System).
+The Santa Cruz County Sheriff’s Office maintains a local database of searchable fingerprints and palm prints known as AFIS (Automated Fingerprint Identification System).
 The latent print examiners search latent prints through the local database, as well as the California Department of Justice and FBI.
-Approximately 30% of the crime cases where prints of value are collected result in AFIS hits.
 Latent print examiners also process evidence in the laboratory using a variety of scientific techniques to detect latent prints.

 Criminalists specializing in computer forensics process and analyze data on computers, cell phones and other digital media.
 Due to the proliferation of electronic devices and social media, computer forensics figures prominently in the investigation of all types of crimes.